frank-trollmann/evohome/examples/simple_scenario/README.md

 Execution mode can have one of three values:
 - *RECORD*: runs the simulation for 6 months, recording presence data.
 Data will be stored in *data/recording.pickle* and can be explored using *data_exploration.ipynb*
 - RUN:  runs the simulation for 24 months, recording presence data and predictions.
 Data will be stored in *data/running.pickle* and can be explored using *model_evaluation.ipynb*
+- ADAPT: runs the simulation for 24 months, while adapting.
+The scenario is the same as in RUN but an additional adpatation controller retrains the model periodically.
+Data will be stored in *data/adapting.pickle* and can be explored using *adaptation_evaluation.ipynb*
 - VIEW: runs the simulation indefinitely with predictions and a user interface.
-No data will be recorded
+No data will be recorded.